UDST/bayarea_urbansim/data/README.md

 Lookup table from parcel's parcel_id to

 ### 2015_12_21_zoning_parcels.csv
-Lookup table from parcel's geom_id to zoning_id, some zoning area info and a nodev flag which seems all zeros--IS THIS IN USE?
+Lookup table from parcel's geom_id to zoning_id, some zoning area info and a nodev flag which seems all zeros--IS THIS FLAG IN USE?

 ### 2018_05_23_parcel_to_maz22.csv
 Lookup table from parcel's geom_id OR parcel_id to maz